Mary Ann Hoag

-We are lucky to have a number of garden plots available for member use.
-To ensure that all members have fair access to acquire a garden plot, the following procedures are to be followed:
+There are a number of garden plots available for member use on a rotating basis.
+To ensure that all members have fair access to garden plot, the following procedures are to be followed:

-- A call for garden plot requests will be sent to the membership in January by the Garden Committee Chairs and there will be a two week window for receiving requests.
+- A call for garden plot requests will be sent to the membership in January by the Garden Committee Chair and there will be a two-week window for receiving requests.
 Requests for a plot must be made at this time.
-Those members who already have a plot, and who want to retain it, must put in a request.
-You will be guaranteed to hold the plot through the 2019 season.
-2019 will count as your second year toward the three year minimum.
+Those members who already have a plot, and who want to retain it, must put in a request. *

-- During the request period, one person can request a plot for sole use or two people may request to share a plot.
-Some of the plots that currently exist will be divided in order that space is shared more equitably.
+- During the request period, one person can request a plot for sole use, or two people may request to share a plot.

 - Requests will be honored on a first come, first serve basis.